AramZS/aramzs.github.io/_posts/2018-12-19-important-machine-learning-conclusions.markdown

 >
 > - Human bodies & emotions are increasingly machine readable
 > - Machine-readability allows emotional manipulation & automated enforcement of pre-existing oppressive structures
-> - STOP asking "how can this be made ethically?" - start asking 'hy should this exist at all?"
+> - STOP asking "how can this be made ethically?" - start asking "Why should this exist at all?"
 > - The legacy code of all technology is the society that created it: white supremacist, imperialist, cis-hetero patriarchal societies will produce tech embedded with those values
 > - Machine learning is intersectional or it's bullshit